fernandod1/Yahoo-finance-scraper/README.md

-# Yahoo-finance-scraper
+# Yahoo finance scraper
-This python script scrap "Open" and "Previous Close" values from Yahoo Finance Apple Inc. https://finance.yahoo.com/quote/AAPL?p=AAPL or any other company and save them in a local text file.
+This python script scraps "Open" and "Previous Close" values from Yahoo Finance Apple Inc. https://finance.yahoo.com/quote/AAPL?p=AAPL or any other company and save them in a local text file.

 REQUIREMENTS: